jGDarkness/deb_config/README.md

 # WARNING

-There is no error checking in this script as of today.
+There is only basic error checking in place as of today.
+The scripts have not been tested in full yet, however, each individual command was used to configure the system and develop the script.